 4. Analog Audio

-What does the equal-loudness contour (originally called the Fletcher—Munson curve) refer to?
+What does the (originally called the Fletcher—Munson curve) refer to?
 What does this have to do with Pink Noise vs. White Noise?

 Provide a drawing that illustrates a time-domain waveform representation of a sound wave (label the following on your drawing: compression, rarefaction, wavelength, amplitude, and zero crossing).